This was going to be a film review. And it is. Kind of.

 Still, it worked after a fashion.

 It seemed that the film did relatively well at the box office at the time, even given that it competed with other August releases Who’s That Girl with the then wildly popular Madonna, No Way Out with Kevin Costner, and The Big Easy with Dennis Quaid and Ellen Barkin.
-Bestsellers that year that might have also competed for cinema audiences included Platoon, Fatal Attraction, The Untouchables, Lethal Weapon, The Witches of Eastwick, and Predator.
+Box office favourites that year that might have also competed for cinema audiences included Platoon, Fatal Attraction, The Untouchables, Lethal Weapon, The Witches of Eastwick, and Predator.

 It seems so long ago now, but so much better in terms of choice.
 Today we get a superhero formula repeated three times a year, cheap and shitty violence porn, and not very funny romcoms.
 No major acting talent needed or found.
 Just crap spectacle all around, and filler films that feel like elevator muzak.